Geological history of Earth: Cambrian Period

-The Cambrian is a major division of the geologic timescale that begins about 538.8 ± 0.2 million years ago.
+The Cambrian period started about 538.8 ± 0.2 million years ago.
 Cambrian continents are thought to have resulted from the breakup of a Neoproterozoic supercontinent called Pannotia.
 The waters of the Cambrian period appear to have been widespread and shallow.
 Continental drift rates may have been anomalously high.
 Laurentia, Baltica and Siberia remained independent continents following the break-up of the supercontinent of Pannotia.
 Gondwana started to drift toward the South Pole.
 Panthalassa covered most of the southern hemisphere, and minor oceans included the Proto-Tethys Ocean, Iapetus Ocean and Khanty Ocean.

 Ordovician period

 The Ordovician period started at a major extinction event called the Cambrian–Ordovician extinction event some time about 485.4 ± 1.9 million years ago.
 During the Ordovician the southern continents were collected into a single continent called Gondwana.
 Gondwana started the period in the equatorial latitudes and, as the period progressed, drifted toward the South Pole.
 Early in the Ordovician the continents Laurentia, Siberia and Baltica were still independent continents (since the break-up of the supercontinent Pannotia earlier), but Baltica began to move toward Laurentia later in the period, causing the Iapetus Ocean to shrink between them.
 Also, Avalonia broke free from Gondwana and began to head north toward Laurentia.
 The Rheic Ocean was formed as a result of this.
 By the end of the period, Gondwana had neared or approached the pole and was largely glaciated.

 The Ordovician came to a close in a series of extinction events that, taken together, comprise the second-largest of the five major extinction events in Earth's history in terms of percentage of genera that became extinct.
 The only larger one was the Permian-Triassic extinction event.
 The extinctions occurred approximately and mark the boundary between the Ordovician and the following Silurian Period.

 The most-commonly accepted theory is that these events were triggered by the onset of an ice age, in the Hirnantian faunal stage that ended the long, stable greenhouse conditions typical of the Ordovician.
 The ice age was probably not as long-lasting as once thought; study of oxygen isotopes in fossil brachiopods shows that it was probably no longer than 0.5 to 1.5 million years.
 The event was preceded by a fall in atmospheric carbon dioxide (from 7000ppm to 4400ppm) which selectively affected the shallow seas where most organisms lived.
 As the southern supercontinent Gondwana drifted over the South Pole, ice caps formed on it.
 Evidence of these ice caps has been detected in Upper Ordovician rock strata of North Africa and then-adjacent northeastern South America, which were south-polar locations at the time.